3ki5tj/wham/data/1VII/README.md

 This directory contains data for simulations on the villin headpiece.

-Two figures in the manuscript depends on data collected here.
+Two figures in the manuscript depend on data collected here.

 The first is the overall performance figure (Fig. 1).
+This figure includes results from Ising model, Lennard-Jones fluid and the villin headpiece, the system we have here.
 This figure is drawn using the gnuplot script `nsnt.gp`.

-The second figure is the error comparison figure (Fig. 5), which is dedicated to WHAM.
+The second figure is the error comparison figure (Fig. 5), which is dedicated to the villin head piece.
 This figure is drawn using the gnuplot script `whamcmp.gp`.

 Below we shall describe how we prepared the system,